tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 The root chain is used for securing the transactions in the shard chains.
 The root chain does not store details of transactions assigned to shards, but block hashes and the smart contracts used for voting and block finalization.

-TomoChain features a Voting smart contract that is for masternode candidates and coin-holders to deposit and vote for masternodes, respectively.
+Tao features a Voting smart contract that is for masternode candidates and coin-holders to deposit and vote for masternodes, respectively.
 In the sharding architecture, this smart contract is deployed on the root chain.
-Coin-holders interact with the Voting smart contract in the current TomoChain as they interact with the root chain in the sharding architecture.
+Coin-holders interact with the Voting smart contract in the current Tao as they interact with the root chain in the sharding architecture.
 Every vote and deposit are recorded in the root chain.

 The blocks in the root chain are created and verified by a larger number of masternodes than shard chains’ for securing the whole system (see Consensus protocol for more detailed discussion).
-Ideally, all masternodes are responsible for the root chain, just as they are maintaining TomoChain in PoSV.
+Ideally, all masternodes are responsible for the root chain, just as they are maintaining Tao in DPOS.
 An interesting point is that the set of masternodes for the root chain does not need to do computation for transactions of specific shards, but only for creating blocks containing transactions to the consensus smart contracts (see [11] for detailed discussion).
-That means, the computation throughput is much smaller than that of the current PoSV because most of transactions happen in the shard chains.
+That means, the computation throughput is much smaller than that of the current DPOS because most of transactions happen in the shard chains.
 All masternodes will be creating and verifying blocks in the root chain and a shard chain, but there is no slot of two-second within which a masternode must create blocks for both the root chain and a shard chain.
 This is because it is very hard for a masternode to create two blocks within 2s.